PagerDuty/security-training/docs/for_everyone_part_ii/index.md

 ### Tracking Attendance

 <input type="checkbox" id="003" /><label for="003">![003](/slides/for_everyone_part_ii/for_everyone_part_ii.003.jpeg)</label>
-_002. A blue llama plush toy that was promptly claimed by Rich's daughter._
+_003. A blue llama plush toy that was promptly claimed by Rich's daughter._

 As with previous years, we do have to track attendance for this, and I'm going to continue to do that in the silliest way possible: the colour and animal quiz.
 For those of you who don't know about this, on the next slide I'll be showing you a colour.
 Remember that colour.
 At the end of this session, there will be a slide with an animal on it.
 Remember that animal.
 After the training you'll get a form with two questions to fill in, where you'll need to answer with the colour and the animal.
 That will prove you were here at the training at the start and at the end... and hopefully throughout as well.

 It's a bit silly, but hey, it's either that or 20 questions about security and I think you'll all agree that this is much more fun.

 Last year's combination was [Blue](/for_everyone#tracking-attendance) [Llama](/for_everyone#llama), which is why you see **Blue Llama** being associated with security things around the office.
 I wanted to give a quick shoutout to one of the folks from our Toronto office who got my daughter a little Blue Llama plush toy after last year's training!
-Well.. they got it to for me, but it was very quickly claimed by my daughter.
+Well... they got it to for me, but it was very quickly claimed by my daughter.
 But seriously, she loves it, thank you so much!

 Of course now that a precedent has been set I was going to make this year's answer "Green - Big Bag of Cash", but eventually decided against it.